LIGHTED WALL SIGNS

 Imagine what life was like before Thomas Edison invented the electric light bulb in 1879.
 It's probably safe to assume that activities were utterly limited after dusk.
 Although candlelight may create an ambient surrounding, it's probably insufficient to light up the signage to your business so customers could find you after sunset.

 Lighted wall signs are a style of signs that are three-dimensional in construction, so that they are able to house lights internally.
-This sign-making methodology also applies across all categories of lighted signs to include multi-tenant signs, monument signs, pylon signs, neon signs, and eclectic sign designs.
+This sign-making methodology also applies across all categories of lighted signs to include multi-tenant signs, monument signs, pylon signs, neon signsand other sign designs.

 The most common techniques in which lights can be incorporated into a wall sign are inside, outline, behind, or a combination of any of these.
 Using channel letter signs as an example, since they are the most prevalent: each letter is basically like a box in which LED lights or neon lights are placed inside following the contour or "channel" of each letter.

-Some examples extracted from our portfolio to illustrate these sign styles described are shown here, and more examples are shown below.
+Some examples from our portfolio that illustrate these sign styles are shown here, and more examples are shown in our gallery below.